ritvikrao/public_systems_projects/Assignment8_AdvancedMemory/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Ritvik Rao
 - How many hours did it take you to complete this assignment?
+5
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
+  - None
   - tbd
-  - tbd
 - (Optional) What was your favorite part of the assignment?
+I liked working with the pthreads and mutexes the most.
 - (Optional) How would you improve the assignment?
+I wish this assignment had more guidance with pointer arithmetic.

 # Logistics